-- (b) exploring for, producing, handling, or treating oil, gas, sulfur, lignite, or other minerals; or - (c) any other purpose that is useful and beneficial to the user that does not constitute waste. - (6) "Board" means the Board of Directors of the District. - (7) "Certificate of Convenience and Necessity" or "CCN" as used in these rules means a certificate issued by the Public Utility Commission of Texas or the Texas Commission on Environmental Quality or its predecessor agencies that provides the CCN holder the exclusive right to provide retail water service within the geographic area specified in the CCN and within which geographic area the CCN holder has the legal duty to provide continuous and adequate retail water service. - (8) "Contiguous" means property within a continuous perimeter boundary situated within the District.
-The term also refers to properties that are divided by a publicly owned road or highway or other easements if the properties would otherwise share a common border. - (9) "Contiguous controlled acreage" means a surface acre of land on which a well is located that is the subject of an Operating Permit or an application for an Operating Permit, and each additional acre of land inside the boundaries of the District for which the Operating Permit applicant or holder has a legal right to produce groundwater that: - (a) is located over the same aquifer as the aquifer from which the well will be producing groundwater; and - (b) meets one of the following criteria: - (1) located within the perimeter of the same surface estate plat, deed, or other legally recognized surface estate property description filed in the deed records of the county clerk as the acre on which the well is located; - (2) located within a common perimeter of an area of land in which the well is located and that is under the same right to produce and use groundwater, as established by deed, lease, or otherwise as the surface acre of land upon which the well is located, although the property may be described in separate plats or deeds; or - otherwise abuts acreage described under (1), but on a different tract of land that does not meet the description of acreage under 9(a) or 9(b).
+- exploring for, producing, handling, or treating oil, gas, sulfur, lignite, or other minerals; or - (c) any other purpose that is useful and beneficial to the user that does not constitute waste. - (6) "Board" means the Board of Directors of the District. - (6)(7) "Capacity" means the maximum rate in gallons per minute that a well, as equipped, is physically capable of producing groundwater at the wellhead. - (7)(8) "Certificate of Convenience and Necessity" or "CCN" as used in these rules means a certificate issued by the Public Utility Commission of Texas or the Texas Commission on Environmental Quality or its predecessor agencies that provides the CCN holder the exclusive right to provide retail water service within the geographic area specified in the CCN, or with the facilities specified in the CCN for a CCN that is not a bounded service area, and within which geographic area or with such facilities the CCN holder has the legal duty to provide continuous and adequate retail water service.
+A "Bounded Service Area CCN" is a certificated service area with closed boundaries that often follows identifiable physical and cultural features.
+A "Facilities +200 Feet CCN" is a certificated service area represented by lines on a map that includes a buffer of a specified number of feet (usually 200 feet).
+A "Facilities Only CCN" is a certificated area represented by lines on a map and granted for a "point of use" that covers only the customer connections at the time the CCN was granted. - (8)(9) "Contiguous" means property within a continuous perimeter boundary situated within the District.
+The term also refers to properties that are divided by a publicly owned road or highway or other easements if the properties would otherwise share a common border. - (9)(10) "Contiguous controlled acreage" means a surface acre of land on which a well is located that is the subject of an Operating Permit or an application for an Operating Permit, and each additional acre of land inside the boundaries of the District for which the Operating Permit applicant or holder has a legal right to produce groundwater that: - is located over the same aquifer as the aquifer from which the well will be producing groundwater; and - (b) meets one of the following criteria: - located within the perimeter of the same surface estate plat, deed, or other legally recognized surface estate property description filed in the deed records of the county clerk as the acre on which the well is located; - (2) located within a common perimeter of an area of land in which the well is located and that is under the same right to produce and use groundwater, as established by deed, lease, or otherwise as the surface acre of land upon which the well is located, although the property may be described in separate plats or deeds; or

+(3) otherwise abuts acreage described under (1), but on a different tract of land that does not meet the description of acreage under 9(a) or 9(b).